 Take-home message

-In Amadeo I, a split-second helm-direction slip led to a total loss.
-HOM’s immediate WRONG HELM alert would have surfaced that mistake before the bow ever touched Merino islet—turning a high-profile wreck into an uneventful passage.
+A split‑second helm direction slip led to a total loss.
+HOM’s immediate WRONG HELM alert would have surfaced that mismatch before the bow touched Merlin’s shelf—giving the bridge team a simple, plain‑language prompt to check the wheel and recover the turn.